Aetopia/Lunar-Client-Lite-Launcher/README.md

 Click on the `Configure Button`.
 If you have `Notepad++ x64` or `Notepad++ x86` then `patcher.cmd` will open in `Notepad++` else `patcher.cmd` will open in Notepad.

-Here are the options you can configure within `patcher.cmd`:
+Here are the options, you can configure within `patcher.cmd`:
 ```
 ::Configurable Settings